keerthivasan-devflow/react-basics/react-explore/notes/2-React-Git-Configuration.md

 3. what is .gitignore file?

 ## PART - 2
-## Why CDN Links Are Not the Recommended Approach
+## Why CDN links are not the recommended approach
 - CDN links are not ideal for working with React because they are typically imported using script tags with a `src` attribute, which points to a URL.
 This results in a separate network call to fetch the required code for the project, making it costly and inefficient.
 Instead, the code can be easily accessed through NPM in the `node_modules` folder, avoiding the need for extra network requests.

 - Additionally, when the version of React changes, you would need to manually update the URL.
 With NPM, however, it handles version management automatically during installation or upgrades.